Last updated on February 12th, 2023 at 10:29 am

-And there are many caves, underground labyrinths, and galleries down there that in a unique way connect the mythologies of the whole world.
+And there are many caves, underground labyrinths, and galleries down there that in a unique way connect the various mythologies all over the world.

 But we will talk about more creatures and even more deadly monsters of Greek mythology on another fantastic trip.
 For now, I hope you do not panic the next time you enter a cave…